-- In the chest, arms, face, legs or shoulders, patients will notice an irritated area or a red colored patch.
-The patch may crust over and create an itching sensation or in cases even be asymptomatic.
+- In the chest, arms, face, legs or shoulders, patients will notice an irritated area or a red-colored patch.
+The patch may crust over and create an itching sensation or in some cases even be asymptomatic.

 - There may be a bump that looks shiny or like a pearly nodule in white, red, or pink color, or simply clear.
 The bump could be black, tan, or brown.
 In people with dark skin tone, it can look like a normal mole.